 "Men in military uniform were going through the gardens.
 They were Russian-speaking, but not Russian.
 I took them to be Ossetians, Chechens, some Asians, maybe Uzbeks and Cossacks.
 They were all wearing the same military uniform and they were armed with Kalashnikovs.
 They burnt about 15 houses in Kurta and took the livestock away on trucks.
 As we were leaving Kurta we saw two neighbours being abducted.
 They were pushed into a car boot by the marauders.
+GEO-OTP-0003-1397

-@amnestyonline on twitter "We left Kurta on 13 August by foot.
+Enlarge @amnestyonline on twitter 'We left Kurta on 13 August by foot.
 We went to Eredvi via Kheiti.
 In Eredvi, we saw dead bodies.
 A man, woman and two children.
 We continued walking and reached the village of Ditsi [outside of South Ossetia].
 I saw no dead bodies in Ditsi and some of the houses were burnt down, but not all of them.
 We passed Ditsi and reached Trdznisi.
 There we also saw many burnt houses and property thrown around in the streets.
 We stayed the night there and moved on to Tqviavi.
 We saw many more dead bodies there, under cars and vans.
-All the dead bodies were civilians, I didn't see any dead Georgian soldiers."
-According to UNHCR, an estimated 163,000 people were forced to flee their homes, including 127,000 displaced in Georgia proper and another 36,000 to the Russian Federation.
-Some have already returned to their homes, but tens of thousands are unable to do this, either because their homes were destroyed, or because it is not safe for them to return.
+All the dead bodies were civilians, didn't see any dead Georgian solciers."
+According to UNHCR, an estimated 163,000 people were forced to flee the r homes, including 127,000 cisplaced in Georgia proper and another 36,000 to the Russian Federation.
+Some have a ready returned to their homes, but tens of thousands are unable to do this, either because their homes were destroyed, or because it is not safe for them to return.
 The people in South Ossetia and Georgia have suffered numerous violations as a result of the conflict.
 They continue to be in need of humanitarian aid and protection of their human rights.
 Amnesty International calls on all parties to the conflict to ensure that all those displaced by the hostilities are guaranteed a safe and durable return to their places of residence.
-READ MORE Georgia-Russia conflict: Protection of civilians and accountability for abuses should be a priority for all (Public statement, 01 October 2008) Council of Europe: Monitoring of the human rights impact of the Georgia-Russia conflict must continue (Public statement, 26 September 2008) Civilians vulnerable after hostilities in Georgia (News story, 14 Agust 2008) Share Print Issue: Armed Conflict Refugees, Displaced People And Migrants Country: Georgia Region: Europe And Central Asia News Publication Date: 13 November 2014 Court documents expose Shell's false claims on Nigeria oil spills
+READ MORE Georgia-Russia conflict: Protection of civilians and accountability for abuses should be a priority for all (Public statement 01 October 2008) Council of Europe: Monitoring of the human rights impact of the Georgia-Russia conflict must continue (Public statement, 26 September 2008) Civilians vulnerable after hostilities in Georgia (News story, 14 Agust 2008) Share Print Issue: Anned Conflict Refugees, Displaced People And Migrants Country: Georgia Region: Europe And Central Asia News Pub ication Date: 13 November 2014 Court documents expose Shell's false claims on greater say n the global rules for the web is further evidence internet freedom is under a sustained attack.
+Read more " Publication Date: 06 November 20" 4 Eastern Ukraine: Both

-Court documents revealed by Amnesty International today expose the fact that Shell has repeatedly made false claims about the size and impact of two major oil spills at...
-Read more " Publication Date: 12 November 2014 USA should use UN hearing to address 'shocking accountability gap' on torture
+Court documents revealed by Amnesty International today expose the fact that Shell has repeatedly made false claims about the size and impact of two major oil spills a ...
+Read more " Get involved Donate Register on amnesty.org Take action Publication Date: 12 November 2014 USA should use UN hearing to address 'shocking accountability gap' on have been harassed. arrested and in some cases tortured in custody according to a new report by Amnesty International that sheds light on the...
+Read more "

-The USA should use its appearance before the UN Committee against Torture to commit itself to justice for the grave human rights violations -including torture and enforced...
-Read more " Publication Date: 18 November 2014 Internet freedom faces new attack as China seeks to shape global web rules
+The USA should use its appearance before the UN Committee against Torture to commit itself to justice for the grave numan rights violations -including torture and enforced...
+Read more " November 2014 Internet freedom faces new attack as China seeks to hape global web rules Publication Date: 18